bevyengine/bevy/release-content/migration-guides/schedule_cleanup.md

 - The following functions now return the type-specific keys.
 Wrap them back into a `NodeId` if necessary.
   - `Schedule::systems`
   - `ScheduleGraph::conflicting_systems`
+- `ScheduleBuildError` variants now contain `NodeId` or type-specific keys, rather than `String`s.
+  Use `ScheduleBuildError::to_string` to render the nodes' names and get the old error messages.
+- `ScheduleGraph::build_schedule` now returns a `Vec<ScheduleBuildWarning>` in addition to the built `SystemSchedule`.
+Use standard `Result` functions to grab just the `SystemSchedule`, if needed.

 The following functions were replaced.
 Those that took or returned `NodeId` now take or return `SystemKey` or `SystemSetKey`.
 Wrap/unwrap them as necessary.